deep-jain/Image-Clear/README.md

 # Image-Clear
-This project clears all obstructions found in PPM images and gnerates a clear PPM using advanced decision making algorithms.
-Use the ppmReader.html to view the files in picture format.
+This project clears all obstructions found in PPM images and generates a clear PPM using advanced decision making algorithms.

 ### To compile and Run Code:
   1. Download and move all Birds 1-17.ppm files to the main directory.